 Mr Marc Voigt - Executive Director & Chief Executive Officer (CEO)

 Qualifications - MBA

-Experience and expertise - Marc has more than 18 years of experience in the financial and biotech industry, having joined the Immutep team in 2011 as the General Manager, European Operations based in Berlin, Germany.
+Experience and expertise - Marc has more than 20 years of experience in the financial and biotech industry, having joined the Immutep team in 2011 as the General Manager, European Operations based in Berlin, Germany.
 In May 2012, he became Immutep 's Chief Business Officer and in November 2012 its Chief Financial Officer, as well as continuing to focus on its European operations.
 Having started his career at the Allianz Group working in pension insurances and funds, he moved to net.IPO AG, a publicly-listed boutique investment bank in Frankfurt where he was focused on IPOs and venture capital investments.
-Marc then worked for a number of years as an investment manager for a midsize venture capital fund based in Berlin, specializing in healthcare.
+Marc then worked for a number of years as an investment manager for a midsize venture capital fund based in Berlin, specialising in healthcare.
 He also gained considerable operational experience while serving in different management roles with Revotar Biopharmaceuticals, Caprotec Bioanalytics and Medical Enzymes AG respectfully, where he handled several successful licensing transactions and financing rounds.
+Since 2001, Marc has been a judge and coach in BPW, Germany's largest regional start-up initiative.

 Date of appointment - 9 July 2014

 Other current directorships - None

 Former directorships (in the last 3 years) - None

 Special responsibilities - None

-Mr Grant Chamberlain - Non-Executive Director Qualifications - LLB (Hons), BCom Experience and expertise - Mr Chamberlain is a principal of One Ventures, one of Australia's leading venture capital firms.
-He has over 20 years' experience in investment banking and has advised on many of the largest mergers and acquisitions transactions in Australia during that time.
-Mr Chamberlain was Head of Mergers & Acquisitions and Financial Sponsors Australia at Bank of America Merrill Lynch until June 2017 and prior to joining Bank of America Merrill Lynch in 2013, Mr Chamberlain held senior positions at Nomura Australia and Deutsche Bank.
+Mr Grant Chamberlain - Non-Executive Director Qualifications - LLB (Hons), BCom Experience and expertise - Mr Chamberlain is a partner of One Ventures, one of Australia's leading venture capital firms.
+Prior to joining OneVentures in 2017 Mr. Chamberlain was Head of Mergers & Acquisitions and Financial Sponsors Australia at Bank of America Merrill Lynch.
+Prior to joining Bank of America Merrill Lynch in 2013, Mr Chamberlain held senior positions at Nomura Australia and Deutsche Bank.
+He has over 20 years' experience in investment banking and advised on many of the largest mergers and acquisitions transactions in Australia during that time.
 He began his career as a corporate lawyer at Freehill Hollingdale & Page.
 Mr Chamberlain earned a Bachelor of Laws with Honours and a Bachelor of Commerce from the University of Melbourne.
-Date of appointment - 21 August 2017 Other current directorships - None Former directorships (in the last 3 years) - None Special responsibilities - Member of the Audit and Risk Committee and Remuneration Committee (appointed 28 August 2017)
+Date of appointment - 21 August 2017 Other current directorships - None Former directorships (in the last 3 years) - None Special responsibilities - Member of the Audit and Risk Committee and Remuneration Committee